AllStarLink/asl3-asterisk/README.md

 * `PKG_RELEASE` - The ASL3 project release version of the package build.
 Usually 1 unless there
 was a problem specifically with package building that caused a new .deb publication needed.

+A file generated from this repo using the versioning format above will be named, for example `asl3-asterisk-20.7.0+asl3-1.0-1`.
+Note that the *epoch* does not appear in the filename by debian convention.

 ## Building the .deb Files
 The following is the loose process for building the `.deb` files for installation.